pinglamb/math/vectors-and-matrices/spanning-sets-and-bases.md

 > Non-zero vectors $\mathbf{x}, \mathbf{y}$ is defined to be **orthogonal** if $\mathbf{x} \cdot \mathbf{y} = 0$.

 > *Proposition.*{: .prop}
-> The Cauthy-Schwarz inequality holds.
+> The Cauchy-Schwarz inequality holds.

 The definition is consistent with that of $\mathbb{R}^3$ only when the $x_i$ and $y_i$ are components with respect to an orthonormal basis.